ROCm/rocAL/docs/README.md

 ## rocAL Python

 *   rocAL Python package has been created using Pybind11 which enables data transfer between rocAL C++ API and Python API.
-*   Module imports are made similar to other data loaders like NVidia's DALI.
 *   rocal_pybind package has both PyTorch and TensorFlow framework support.
 *   Various reader format support including FileReader, COCOReader, and TFRecordReader.
 *   example folder contains sample implementations for each reader variation as well as sample training script for PyTorch